IWA Kawasaki Dream

 Kawasaki Dream was a professional wrestling supercard produced by the Japanese professional wrestling promotion International Wrestling Association (IWA).
 The event took place on August 20, 1995 at the Kawasaki Stadium in Kawasaki, Kanagawa.
 The event was a huge success for the promotion drawing a crowd of 28,757 attendants, the largest crowd for an IWA Japan show and it was the most successful and biggest show of the promotion.

 The key highlight of Kawasaki Dream was the 1995 King of the Deathmatch Tournament, an eight-man single elimination tournament, which featured various matches of deathmatch wrestling style.
 Cactus Jack won the tournament by defeating Terry Funk in the final round.
 The tournament was critically acclaimed and widely well received by the critics and audiences and the tournament final between Cactus Jack and Terry Funk has been considered by some wrestling journalists to be the greatest deathmatch in the history of professional wrestling.

 Event

 Preliminary matches

 In the first non-televised match, Keisuke Yamada and Keizo Matsuda defeated Yoshihiro Tajiri and Taisuke Tagami when Yamada pinned Tajiri with an inside cradle.

-The following match was a joshi match, in which Kiyoko Ichiki defeated Emi Motokawa after a Tiger Driver.
-Later, Iceman took on Kamikaze.
+The second match was a joshi match, in which Kiyoko Ichiki defeated Emi Motokawa after a Tiger Driver.

+In the third bout, Iceman took on Kamikaze.
 Near the end of the match, Kamikaze hit a German suplex and attempted a roll-up on Iceman, who reversed it for the win.